jeremyosborne/ant_cities/README.md

         * In particular move the chunk in the ant brains to the ant entity.
           UNLESS the brains should make a decision about the course or the speed.
-    * Destination component.
-        * Destination component has some niceties to handle entities and places in the world problematically.
 - Spatial Index:
     - Keep the seeding of the expected index, but allow dynamic creation of cells outside of the world area if/when an entity travels outside the boundaries.